 Note – Attachments Body is of the type Blob (Binary Large Object) which is basically a binary representation of data.
 Hence it can not be de-identified.

-- Go to Implement tab, Create New de-identification mapping.
-Let us assume the Contact object as a parent in this case.
+- Go to the Implement tab, Create a New de-identification mapping.
+Let us assume the Contact object is a parent in this case.

 - Click on the Reconfigure button in the dropdown for Contact Object Make sure that Delete Events, Delete Notes, and Delete Tasks are disabled.